White Queen Stole

-July 4, 2015 - misprint found in the Snowflakes chart - Row 6 lace stitches belong on the right side in Row 5; Row 6 should be simply purled along with all of the other wrong side rows.
+July 4, 2015 - misprint found in the Snowflakes chart in the original magazine version - Row 6 lace stitches belong on the right side in Row 5; Row 6 should be simply purled along with all of the other wrong side rows.

 - The shawl begins with a provisional cast-on at the top of one of the deep borders, which is worked first.
 Live stitches are then picked up from the cast-on, and the center of the shawl is worked next (this is where the length of the piece can be customized), followed by the second border.